Is the Birthing Center connected to an abortion facility?

 What happens if my pregnancy becomes complicated?

-If you develop a complication that requires hospital care during your labor and birth, you may continue to be attended by our providers at Women and Children’s Hospital of Buffalo, where both Katharine Morrison, MD and Eileen Stewart, CNM have admitting privileges.
+If you develop a complication that requires hospital care during your labor and birth, you may continue to be attended by our providers at Women and Children’s Hospital of Buffalo, where Katharine Morrison, MD has admitting privileges.

 What happens if I have complications in labor or birth?

-If complications arise, clients will be transferred to Women and Children’s Hospital of Buffalo and continue to be cared for by Katharine Morrison, MD and/or Eileen Stewart, CNM.
-Women and Children’s Hospital is located just 2.7 miles from our facility – less than a ten minute drive away.
+If complications arise, clients will be transferred to John R. Oishei Children's Hospital and continue to be cared for by Katharine Morrison, MD.
+John R. Oishei Children's is located just 2.7 miles from our facility – less than a ten minute drive away.

 In most cases, hospital transfers are not emergency situations.
 The emergency transfer rate for birth centers is less than two percent.